GautamKappagal/MindScape/README.md

-# MindScape: Mood-Productivity Correlation Tracker
+# MindScape: Mood-Productivity Tracking Journal

 **MindScape** is a modern, data-driven web application designed to help users understand the direct relationship between their **emotional state** and their **daily productivity**.
 It moves beyond simple journaling by visualizing trends, calculating meaningful correlations, and generating actionable insights.